-The 323 acres of Squibnocket Pond Reservation provide several opportunities for the public to interact with this scenic landscape.
+The 323 acres of Squibnocket Pond Reservation provides several opportunities for the public to interact with this scenic landscape.
 They are as follows:

-- A. Access: There are two access options for vehicles entering the Reservation.
+A. Access: There are two access options for vehicles entering the Reservation.
 The north entrance is proposed off State Road and utilizes an existing road and is proposed to provide 13 spaces for vehicles (three reserved for paddlers).
-The west entrance is proposed off Moshup Trail and provides 12 spaces for vehicles with one reserved for universal access.
+The south entrance is proposed off Moshup Trail and provides 12 spaces for vehicles with one reserved for universal access.
 An in-season reservation system is proposed for both trailheads.
-A sign stations and lavatory facilities are proposed at both entrances. - B. Trails: A 5.6-mile trail system utilizing existing and proposed trails meandering over hills and valleys of the Reservation with access to Squibnocket Pond and the Atlantic Ocean is possible.
-A suspension bridge that spans Black Brook at an elevation of 40 ft would add scenic views and serve as a landmark.
-Additionally, a short universal access loop trail is possible at the west entrance trailhead. - C. Views: The Reservation offers unlimited opportunities for breathtaking views of the dune system, freshwater ponds, Squibnocket and Menemsha Ponds, Noman's, and the Atlantic Ocean.
+A sign station and lavatory facilities are proposed at both entrances.

+- B. Trails: A 5.6-mile trail system utilizing existing and proposed trails meandering over hills and valleys of the Reservation with access to Squibnocket Pond and the Atlantic Ocean is possible.
+Additionally, a short universal access loop trail is possible at the south entrance trailhead. - C. Views: The Reservation offers unlimited opportunities for breathtaking views of the dune system, freshwater ponds, Squibnocket and Menemsha Ponds, Noman's, and the Atlantic Ocean.
 Two viewing platforms are proposed along the trail system with one on a hill overlooking Squibnocket Pond and the other on the secondary dunes overlooking Lily Pond.
 Additionally, benches are proposed throughout the trail system when respite and viewing opportunities present themselves. - D. Passive recreation: The Reservation is well suited for passive recreational use such as kayaking, hiking, birdwatching, and beach-going. - E. Hunting and Fishing: The Reservation supports white-tailed deer and waterfowl populations as well as access to salt-water fishing.
 There are 245 acres of huntable land on the Reservation, based on deed restrictions and commonwealth hunting regulations (321 CMR 3.00).